-Table 11.1: Energy Emitted and Temperature of Io's Surface.
+Table 16.1: Energy Emitted and Temperature of Io's Surface.

-6. On the graph axes below, draw two curves indicating the blackbody curves (energy as a function of wavelength) emitted by i) Area A, and ii) Area B. Use Wien's Law to calculate the peak wavelengths of these curves, and refer to Figure 6.6 in your textbook (or the lecture notes) to determine what portion of the electromagnetic spectrum the peaks occur in.
-You will be graded on the relative positions of these two curves with respect to one another (in other words, which one - A or B - is hotter vs. cooler, and which one has more vs. less energy at the peak).
+6. On the graph axes below, draw two curves indicating the blackbody curves (energy as a function of wavelength) emitted by i) a hot area, and ii) a cool area.
+You will be graded on the relative positions of these two curves with respect to one another (in other words, which one - "i" or "ii" - is hotter vs. cooler, and which one has more vs. less energy at the peak).
 Be sure to label both curves!
 (10 points)